-I personally feel that one of the most important things I can provide families as their photographer is education.
-Sure, I also do my best to provide beautiful images that capture their memories.
-But long before the photo session itself, I try to educate folks so they can have the easiest, most fun experience possible.
+I feel that one of the most important things I, as a photographer, can provide to families is education.
+Of course, I also do my best to provide beautiful images that capture their memories.
+But long before the photo session itself, I work to educate folks so they can have the easiest, most fun experience possible.
 I’ve gathered up a few of my favorite tips for a successful family photo session.
 These are all super easy things to do (or not do), but they’re also easy to overlook.
 Consider this a piece of your guide to a great session.

 Before Your Photo Session

 I know how stressful it can be to figure out what everyone in your family should wear for a photo session.
-That’s why it’s important that everyone’s outfit is planned and tried on at least a few days before your session.
-You don’t want to be caught at the last minute discovering that the shirt your son was going to wear is stained.
+That’s why it’s crucial that everyone’s outfit is planned and tried on at least a few days before your session.
+The last thing you want is to discover at the last minute that the shirt your son was going to wear is stained.
 Or maybe your daughter had a growth spurt you didn’t realize was quite so dramatic and now her dresses are all eight inches above her knees.
-Definitely allow enough time to order or pick up replacement items if need be!
+Please be sure to allow enough time to order or pick up replacement items if need be!

-Along the lines of planning clothing, make sure you dress appropriately for the weather.
+Along with planning clothing, make sure you dress appropriately for the weather.
 Here in Wisconsin, our seasons can be pretty extreme.
 I’d hate to have you or your family members shivering in a sleeveless dress when it’s cold and windy in October.
 And I know that I can be pretty miserable if I’m sweating in too many layers in July.

 One thing that can be super helpful to get everyone on the same page during the photo session is to prepare them ahead of time.
 For kids, tell them that you’re going to be having some fun family time or an adventure at the park.
 Hype it up!
 For your spouse, let them know what to expect.
-This won’t be a smile and say cheese kind of photo session.
-We want everyone to be relaxed and having fun, so sometimes just knowing what will happen can help with that immensely.
+This won’t be a smile-and-say-cheese kind of photo session.
+Sometimes just knowing what will happen in advance helps everyone to be relaxed.

 The last thing we want is a hangry family member.
-Please make sure you’ve eaten and kids have napped before you come.
-While crankiness is a genuine emotion, I doubt it’s the one you want memorialized in photos.
+Please make sure you’ve eaten and the kids have napped before you come.
+While crankiness is a genuine emotion, I doubt it’s the one you want to be memorialized in photos.

-While it’s important to be well-fed before your session, I totally understand that sometimes we all need a break for a snack.
+I totally understand that sometimes we all need a break for a snack, even if we’ve all eaten beforehand!
 If this is you or your family, please remember to bring snacks that won’t be super messy.
-I have the ability to Photoshop chocolate off a kid’s face, but I’d really rather not have to.
+I have the ability to Photoshop chocolate off of a kid’s face, but I’d really rather not have to.
 And please feel free to bring water, especially on hot days!

 I know it can be super hard to get kids ready and in the car on time, but please do your best to do so.
-My sessions are scheduled according to the available light, so if you arrive late, we might not be able to get all the great shots we were hoping to.
+I schedule my sessions according to the available light, so if you arrive late, we might not be able to get all the great shots we were hoping for.

 During Your Photo Session

-For most of us, it’s just habit to bring all of things with us when we exit our cars – for me it’s my phone, my purse, my keys, my water bottle…you get the idea.
+For most of us, it’s just a habit to bring all of the things with us when we exit our cars – for me, it’s my phone, my purse, my keys, my water bottle…you get the idea.
 For this hour though, let’s leave all that in the car.
-If you need me to, I’m more than happy to carry your keys or phone or whatever else.
+If you need me to, I’m happy to carry your keys, phone, or whatever else.
 It’s just that items in pockets can look bulky and weird in pictures.
 And oftentimes some of the best interactions I get are during transitions between one location to another.
 If you’re carrying your handbag or water bottle, it’s far more difficult to get those really sweet images.